 Learn how to roast spaghetti squash.
 This nutritious and delicious winter squash can replace carb-heavy noodles or shine as a main dish on its own or an impressive side.

 Spaghetti squash is a gluten free, low carb option for eating spaghetti.
-It can replace the pasta in any dish.
+It can replace the pasta in any dish like this One-Pan Shrimp Spaghetti can be easily swapped with spaghetti squash!
 Then you end up with a paleo, Whole30 and keto friendly meal.
 While you can combine it with meat for a meal with lots of filling protein, it’s easy to keep it vegetarian and vegan as well.
+I make it so often like for my Spaghetti Squash Casserole Recipe, Whole30 Low-Carb Spaghetti Squash With Meatballs, and Spaghetti Squash with Sun dried Tomato and Basil.

 How to roast spaghetti squash